 Satisfaction with core benefits was up 9%; PTO was up 7%, and wages/salaries were also up 7% year over year.

 While the increase in these metrics may seem small, they are statistically significant, given the percentage of change from last year.
 We anticipate conducting this study for the foreseeable future and will keep a close eye on how industry professionals respond over time.

 We invite you to share your insights and opinion about his study.
 What's causing you the most stress in your HR position?
 Is there anything you've found surprising in this data?
 Add your comments below.

 About Access Perks®

 As a division of Access Development®, Access Perks is a value-added lifestyle benefit that helps thousands of HR professionals, benefits specialists, and employers boost employee engagement, recruiting, and retention.
-Using America’s largest, private discount network, Access Perks is a unique employee discount program delivering deep discounts on everyday purchases such as at popular sit-down restaurants, department stores, and online retailers, as well as discounts on things like groceries, gas, pizza, oil changes, hotels, theme parks, cell phones, etc. With over 1 million contracted locations globally, employees who use the program regularly can save upwards of $1,000 or more per year, regardless of where they llive, work, or travel.
+Using America’s largest, private discount network, Access Perks is a unique employee discount program delivering deep discounts on everyday purchases such as at popular sit-down restaurants, department stores, and online retailers, as well as discounts on things like groceries, gas, pizza, oil changes, hotels, theme parks, cell phones, etc. With over 1 million locations globally, employees who use the program regularly can save upwards of $1,000 or more per year, regardless of where they live, work, or travel.
 To learn more, go here.

-Creative Commons Attribution-ShareAlike (CC BY-SA) This license permits remixing, repurposing and building upon this work providing “Access Perks®, HR Stress Index” is clearly and obviously credited.
-Any new creation that references, or is derived, in whole or in part, from this work, must also be licensed using the identical terms.
+Creative Commons Attribution-ShareAlike (CC BY-SA) This license permits remixing, repurposing, and building upon this work providing “Access Perks®, HR Stress Index” is clearly and obviously credited.
+Any new creation that references, or is derived, in whole or in part, from this work, must also be licensed using identical terms.
 All other permissions requests must contact:

 1012 W. Beardsley Place